openservicemesh/osm/Interfaces.md

       - Keeps track of all services declared via SMI Spec (services referenced in `TrafficSplit` and `TrafficTarget`)
       - Tracks all Endpoints connected to xDS and backing the services in the privous point
       - Maintains cache of `DiscoveryResponse` structs sent to known Envoy proxies
-  - [Mesh Topology](#mesh-topology) - a wrapper around the SMI Spec informers, abstracting away the storage that implements SMI; provides the simplest possible List* functions.
+  - [Mesh Topology](#mesh-topology) - a wrapper around the SMI Spec informers, abstracting away the storage that implements SMI; provides the simplest possible List* methods.
   - [Endpoints Providers](#endpoints-providers)
   - [Fundamental Types](#fundamental-types-for-smc) - supporting types like `IP`, `Port`, `ServiceName` etc.

 ### EDS Entrypoint
-The `StreamEndpoints` function is the entrypoint into the EDS vertical of SMC.
-This function is declared in the `EndpointDiscoveryServiceServer` interface, which is provided by the [Envoy Go control plane](https://github.com/envoyproxy/go-control-plane).
+The `StreamEndpoints` method is the entrypoint into the EDS vertical of SMC.
+This is declared in the `EndpointDiscoveryServiceServer` interface, which is provided by the [Envoy Go control plane](https://github.com/envoyproxy/go-control-plane).
 It is declared in [eds.pb.go](https://github.com/envoyproxy/go-control-plane/blob/7e97c9c4b2547eebdca67d672b77957f1e089c74/envoy/service/endpoint/v3alpha/eds.pb.go#L200-L205):
 ```go